A Community of Prayer

 Upcoming Events and Services

-Saint Barbara Basketball Varsity Division vs. Assumption Church
+Saint Barbara Basketball Varsity Division vs. Holy Trinity (NR)

-Saint Barbara Basketball Farm Division vs. Assumption Church
+Saint Barbara Basketball Farm Division vs. Holy Trinity (NR)

 See more on our Calendar Page »